untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 However, many developers fear OAuth 2.0 because its implementations vary across API providers and thus it becomes complex and is re-implemented multiple times.
 Because of these subtle differences, we need a flexible interface that allows customizations.

-Thus, we want to benchmark how easily we can implement the specific OAuth 2.0 for Zoom to the benchmark.
+Thus, we want to benchmark how easily we can implement the specific OAuth 2.0 for the Zoom API.

 # Reasons We Want It